Tombre/makerule/README.md

 rule(undefined); // => { result: false, test: required, value: undefined }
 ```

 You can also write your own tests.
 To do this, add `.testWith()` to the chain and pass the name of the test, and a predicate function or a regular expression.
-That function will recieve the current value as an argument.
+That function will receive the current value as an argument.
 Return a boolean true or false to describe if the test passed or failed.

 ```javascript
 var testForHiwithFunction = makerule.rule().isString().testWith('hasHi', value => (value.indexOf('hi') >= 0));